Mobile dashboards without visual clutter

 Mobile dashboards become clearer when teams reduce competing metrics, compress actions thoughtfully, and prioritize one decision per screen.

-• Tie mobile dashboard design to a specific user moment inside the journey.
+• Tie mobile dashboard design to one action the user wants to complete.

 Back to journal